gnames/gnparser/README.md

 converted to `i`, letters `v` are converted to `u`, and suffixes are removed from the specific and infraspecific epithets.

-If you only care about canonical form of a name you can use default ``--format csv`` flag with command line tool.
+If you only care mostly about canonical form of a name you can use default ``--format csv`` flag with command line tool.

-CSV output has the following fields:
+CSV/TSV output has the following fields:

 | Field             | Meaning                                         |
 | ------------------| ----------------------------------------------- |